engr-hasanuzzaman/coding-interview-material/css/list.md

 ### What is the difference between psudo class and psudo element selector? what are some of the use case of those?

 ### what do you know about <wbr> element?

+### what do you know abour specificity?

+### how web works or when we load a web page what happen under hood?